Beginning thinking about

 the start of a new creative writing and mindfulness gathering, already germinating and readying for the start next Wednesday, I meandered through my diaries and came across an entry written during the last session of the last group, held on a misty early evening Bristol, December 8, 2017.

-I have transposed my words just as they came, (trying as much as possible to resit the temptation to edit and refine and I find I have almost succeded!)
+I have transposed my words just as they came, (trying as much as possible to resit the temptation to edit and refine and I find I have almost succeeded!)

 In this moment I am feeling the ache on the back of my neck, my body temperature has increased, my cheeks feel somehow fuller.
 I am rested but tired, relaxed but also on the extreme edge of my energy.